Selinda Explorers Camp: Information from the owner

 Activities at Selinda Explorers Camp

 Canoeing the Selinda Spillway is one of the most unique experiences in southern Africa.
 The two person Canadian style canoes are situated in front of the camp for use at anytime.
 An ideal morning or afternoon trip would be to paddle down the spillway and to then walk back to camp, or be met by a vehicle for a game drive on your return.
+Canoeing is seasonal and dependent on water levels in the Selinda Spillway.

 Game drives (day & night)